 The Pogoplug v2 is the second device from CloudEngines to feature Pogoplug software.
 It excelled where the original Pogoplug was lacking by including 4 USB ports and a more noticeable hardware profile.

 The gray Pogoplug was introduced at a later time to better fit in with users' existing components, which were not as pink as the original Pogoplug v2.

-Recently, Cloud Engines has began shipping new Pink Pogoplugs with model numbers POGO-B01/02/03/04/P21 - these are completely different devices and you should NOT follow the guide on the installation tab above.
+Cloud Engines has also shipped Pink Pogoplugs with model numbers POGO-B01/02/03/04/P21 - these are completely different devices and you should NOT follow the guide on the installation tab above.
 Look in the "ARMv6" section for these models, or click here.

 Supported Model Numbers:

 Marvell Kirkwood 1.2GHz

 VERIFY YOUR MODEL NUMBER!
 These instructions only apply to models POGO-E02 and POGO-E02G.

 These instructions will void your warranty.
 While every precaution is taken to ensure nothing bad happens, all actions are at your own risk.

 my.pogoplug.com, the mobile applications, and the desktop Pogoplug connector will no longer work.

 With the device on and online, attempt to SSH to the IP the device received through DHCP.
 If you are unable to SSH, register and enable SSH through my.pogoplug.com.
 The default login (unless changed through my.pogoplug.com) is root/ceadmin.